JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Dan Fauzi

-Dan tested the JURA GIGA 10 over 4 weeks, during which it became the primary coffee machine used in the house.
-To utilise all the features and customization on offer, Dan (and occasionally their housemates) tried as many different drinks as they could, adjusting the settings to see just how much the coffee machine could do.
+Dan tested the JURA GIGA 10 over 4 weeks, which became the primary coffee machine used in the house.
+To utilize all the features and customization on offer, Dan (and occasionally their housemates) tried as many different drinks as possible, adjusting the settings to see just how much the coffee machine could do.
 Testing was done in a kitchen with three different coffee beans used.

 JURA GIGA 10: Key specs